 Place objects around the room as your child watches.
 Have your child retrieve items, by crawling, hopping, tiptoeing, rolling, going backwards, crawling like a snake, kneeling, walking, etc. to get a specific item (the blue one, the one that squeaks, etc.) This activity supports following directions, turn taking, waiting (delayed gratification), and gross motor development all in one!

 SNOW PLAY

-When there is snow on the ground, shovel snow together.
+Now that we finally have some snow on the ground, shovel snow together.
 Playing in the snow in general is a great activity.